tkych/donuts/README.markdown

 Introduction
 ------------

-By donuts, the graph represented by S-expression is converted to image.
+Donuts converts a graph represented by S-expression to the image.
 How to use donuts is simple.
 <> creates a node.
 -> puts an edge two nodes.
 && makes a graph by bundling some nodes, edges and graphs.
 $$ outputs an image of the graph.

 For further details, please see index (Under Translation) or index-ja (Japanease) in doc directory.